6 DOC harmonization process

 because

-there are no duplicates or 0 because the records are duplicates and all
+there are no simultaneous records or 0 because the records are

 .